bdd/.emacs.d/README.md

 Most of the external packages are coming from ELPA and compatible repositories.
 A few packages, especially the most critical one `use-package` is sourced as a git submodule.
-A post-install script is provided to take care of git submodule initialization (registration and clone) and then install all the specified packages from ELPA repositories.

-    ./post-install.els
+Before launching Emacs, you need to initialize Git submodules.

+    git submodule update --init --recursive

+External packages from ELPA repositories will be downloaded and installed at first launch.

 ## Staying up-to-date ##